cromelex/pages-garden/content/technology/self-hosting/backups.md

 ### The Basic 3-2-1 Rule

 The 3-2-1 backup strategy is straightforward: keep multiple copies of your data in different places.
-Here's a practical example - you back up your home computer to an external hard drive and sync both to cloud storage.
+Here's a practical example - you back up your home computer to an external hard drive and upload a copy to cloud storage.
 You've now got a 3-2-1 backup:

-- **Three** copies of your data: one on your computer, one on your hard drive, and one in the cloud
+- **Three** copies of your data: one on your computer, one on your hard drive, and one in the cloud;
-- **Two** different storage types: your computer's internal drive and the external hard drive (plus the cloud makes three)
+- **Two** different storage types: your computer's internal drive and the external hard drive (plus the cloud makes three);
-- **One** copy off-site: the cloud copy is physically somewhere else
+- **One** copy off-site: the cloud copy is physically somewhere else.

 ### Enhanced Protection: The 3-2-1-1 Approach

 The 3-2-1-1 strategy adds one more layer - an air-gapped backup.
 This means:

-- Maintain at least three copies of your data
+- Maintain at least three copies of your data;
-- Store data on at least two different types of storage media
+- Store data on at least two different types of storage media;
-- Keep one copy off-site
+- Keep one copy off-site;
-- Keep one copy completely offline or air-gapped (unplugged from everything, ideally in a safe)
+- Keep one copy completely offline or air-gapped (unplugged from everything, ideally in a safe).

 That last bit is crucial.
 Ransomware can spread across networks and encrypt any backup it can reach.
 An unplugged drive sitting in a drawer?
 Completely safe from that threat.